 – Don’t feel you have to rush to ‘get things done on time’ whatever your definition of ‘on time’ is – take as long as you need to avoid a ‘rush job’: “A delayed game is eventually good, but a rushed game is forever bad.” – Shigeru Miyamoto (Though the quote is about video games, the same logic can be applied to many other creative mediums)

-– If you’re an English speaker, invest in a comprehensive (and up-to-date!)
-English dictionary and keep it on hand in case you come across a word online or in a book that you aren’t familiar with, especially if it’s a long or obscure English word.
+– Invest in a comprehensive (and up-to-date!)
+English dictionary, even if you’re a native English speaker, and keep it on hand in case you come across a word online or in a book that you aren’t familiar with, especially if it’s a long or obscure English word.
+Also, try exploring http://phrontistery.info/index.html to research archaic and obsolete English words.

 – If you’re ‘into comedy’, watch comedies you enjoy and get an idea of what YOU, not ‘other people’ define as ‘good comedy’.
 Also, don’t rely on puns on their own for humour – most of the humour from puns comes from how they’re used, not so much the puns themselves.